-Lee College holds one commencement ceremony each year in May.
-Persons who completed the requirements for certificates and/or associate degrees during the previous summer or fall terms are encouraged to participate in the May ceremony.
+Lee College holds one Commencement Ceremony each year in May.
+Persons who completed the requirements for certificates and/or associate degrees during the previous summer or fall term are encouraged to participate in the May ceremony.

 Generally, commencement is a celebration reserved for students who have completed all of the requirements for certificates and degrees.
-However, since Lee College has only one commencement ceremony per year, students in associate degree programs who are very close to the completion of their program may petition the Dean of Student Development and Institutional Planning for permission to participate in the May ceremony as "future graduates."
-To be eligible to participate, future graduates must (a) be within three-nine SCH of completion of the requirements for an associate degree, and (b) have an overall GPA of 2.5 or higher.
+However, since Lee College has only one commencement ceremony per year, students in associate degree programs who are very close to the completion of their program may petition the Vice President of Student Services for Development and Success and Institutional Planning for permission to participate in the May ceremony as "future graduates."
+To be eligible to participate, future graduates must (a) be within 3-9 SCHs of completion of the requirements for an associate degree, and (b) have an overall GPA of 2.5 or higher.
 The graduation fee, which includes the cost of the cap and gown required for the ceremony, must be paid prior to the ceremony.
 Tickets for guests may not be available for future graduates.